jonteal/SwoleMates/README.md

 Given an unauthenticated user
 WHEN I arrive at the website
-THEN I am presented with a welcome page that transitions to a login page IF I don't have an account, I can click sign up and be routed to the sign up page THEN I am able to sign up by entering a unique email and a password twice that must match and be at least 8 characters WHEN I have an account, I login with my authentication IF I enter my login information, I am rerouted to the home page, else I receive an error that my username and/or password is incorrect
+THEN I am presented with a welcome page that transitions to a login page IF I don't have an account, I can click sign up and be routed to the sign up page and profile page THEN I am able to sign up by entering a unique email and a password twice that must match and be at least 8 characters WHEN I have an account, I login with my authentication IF I enter my login information, I am rerouted to the home page, else I receive an error that my username and/or password is incorrect